-This course provides in-depth instruction in diesel engine fuel systems, tune-up and troubleshooting procedures of diesel engines.
+This course provides in-depth instruction in diesel engine fuel systems, tuning, and troubleshooting procedures.
 Additional instruction will cover differentials, final drives, braking and steering systems, tracks, and machine undercarriage.
 Emphasis will be placed on fuel injection system calibration and adjustment, and the procedures used to test and adjust various undercarriage components.
-Students will also receive career preparation instruction.